argentsea/docfx/tutorials/Configuration/shardtype.md

-# The Shard Identifier Type
+# The Shard Id Type

 End each shard instance has a `ShardId` property, which identifies a specific subset (“shard”) of the data.
 ArgentSea uses a generic ShardId to allow you to define any data type you prefer.